sqonk/phext-core/docs/api/strings.md

 ```
 Split the string by the delimiter and return the shortened input string, providing the popped item as output via the third parameter.

-If the delimiter was not found and no item was shifted then this method returns the original string.
+If the delimiter was not found and no item was popped then this method returns the original string.

 Example: